All Products

 • Enable MFA and restrict the source IP addresses for logon.

-You can use this account to create and manage resources such as ECS instances, VPCs, vSwitches, network interface cards, disks, security groups, snapshots, and images.
-You can grant the AliyunECSFullAccess, AliyunVPCFullAccess, and AliyunEIPFullAccess policies.
-To attach a RAM role to an ECS instance, you must also grant the sts:AssumeRole permission.
+Used to create and manage resources such as ECS instances, VPCs, vSwitches, network interface cards, disks, security groups, snapshots, and images.
+Grant the AliyunECSFullAccess, AliyunVPCFullAccess, and AliyunEIPFullAccess policies.
+To attach a RAM role to an ECS instance, also grant the sts:AssumeRole permission.

-Suggestion: If you have many cloud resources, use resource groups to isolate resources.
+Suggestion: For many cloud resources, use resource groups to isolate resources.
 Create a separate ECS resource administrator account for each resource group to separate permissions horizontally.

 3. O&M engineer

-This account is assigned to users who log on to and operate ECS instances, for example, to start and stop them.
-It is not granted permissions to modify resources, network interface cards, or disks.
-You can customize RAM permissions for these users:
+Assigned to users who log on to and operate ECS instances (for example, start and stop).
+Not granted permissions to modify resources, network interface cards, or disks.
+Customize RAM permissions:

 {